Bass Highway (Victoria)

-Bass Highway is an 87 kilometre highway in Victoria, Australia, running along the coasts of Western Port and Bass Strait, between Lang Lang and Leongatha via Wonthaggi.
+The Bass Highway is an 87 kilometre highway in Victoria, Australia, running along the coasts of Western Port and Bass Strait, between Lang Lang and Leongatha via Wonthaggi.
 A good portion of the highway serves as a gateway from Melbourne to Phillip Island.
 It was named due to its proximity to Bass Strait.

 Route

 Bass Highway commences at the interchange with South Gippsland Highway at Lang Lang and heads in a southerly direction as a four-lane, dual-carriageway road along the eastern coast of Western Port Bay, through Grantville, to the turn-off to Phillip Island) at Bass.
 Bass Highway then narrows to a two-lane, single carriageway semi-rural highway, continuing in a south and then south-easterly direction along the Bass Strait coast through Wonthaggi to Inverloch, before turning north-easterly to eventually terminate at the intersection with South Gippsland Highway and Strzelecki Highway at Leongatha.